da4all/da4all.github.io/_cards/snopes-fact-checking-article-assignment-sequence.md

   Snopes.com is a well-known fact-checking website.
 This assignment sequence, designed for an upper-division writing class, asks students to propose, research, and write their own Snopes.com article using quantitative argumentation to fact-check a claim they have found on the internet.
 In its current form the sequence is designed to take 1 to 1.5 weeks of class.

 keywords:
-  - "data-driven argument"
+  - "Data-Driven Argument"
-  - "fact-checking"
+  - "Fact-Checking"
-  - "quantitative rhetoric"
+  - "Quantitative Rhetoric"
-  - "statistical claims"
+  - "Statistical Claims"

 metadata:
   source:
   author: "Nathan Pieplow"
   date: "2024-07-25"
   license: "CC BY-NC-SA"
   citation: "Pieplow, Nathan.
-‘Snopes Fact-checking Article’ (assignment sequence).
+'Snopes Fact-checking Article' (assignment sequence).
 Data Advocacy 4 All, University of Colorado.
 27 July 2024"
 ---

 # Introduction for Instructors